 VNS was originally developed to treat epilepsy and for reasons not completely understood, electrical impulses transmitted via the vagus nerve to the brain, affect the neurochemicals, specifically norepinephrine and GABA, and can relieve epilepsy and the symptoms of depression.
 VNS has been shown to have a positive effect on mood in people who have tried antidepressant medications without relief.
 However, VNS isn’t a quick answer as it can take several months before the effects are felt.

 Electroconvulsive Therapy (ECT) is a technique in which electricity is delivered to the head causing a brief, therapeutic seizure.
-ECT got a bad reputation from negative media portrayal, like in One Flew Over The Cuckoo’s Nest, and because early treatments administered high doses of electricity without anesthesia, leading to memory loss, fractured bones, and other serious side effects.
+ECT got a bad reputation from negative media portrayal, like in the movie One Flew Over The Cuckoo’s Nest, and because early treatments administered high doses of electricity without anesthesia, leading to memory loss, fractured bones, and other serious side effects.

 Like antidepressants, the exact reason ECT works is not fully understood, but it has broad effects on the brain impacting many neurochemicals and brain cell growth.
 ECT can quickly treat severe depression, reverse symptoms of certain mental illnesses, and often works when other treatments are unsuccessful.

-Transcanial Direct Current Stimulation
+Transcranial Direct Current Stimulation

-Transcanial Direct Current Stimulation (tDCS) is a simple technique using constant, low current delivered to areas of the brain via electrodes on the scalp to either excite or inhibit neuronal activity.
+Transcranial Direct Current Stimulation (tDCS) is a simple technique using constant, low current delivered to areas of the brain via electrodes on the scalp to either excite or inhibit neuronal activity.

 Several studies suggest tDCS may be a valuable tool for the treatment of neuropsychiatric conditions such as depression, anxiety, Parkinson’s disease, and chronic pain.
-Research has also demonstrated cognitive improvement, such as quicker learning and improved memory, in some patients undergoing tDCS.
+Research has also demonstrated cognitive improvements, such as quicker learning and improved memory, in some patients undergoing tDCS.

 Deep Brain Stimulation

-Deep Brain Stimulation (DBS) involves surgically implanting an electrodes in the brain which modify and regulate brain activity.
+Deep Brain Stimulation (DBS) involves surgically implanting electrodes in the brain which modify and regulate brain activity.
 Similar to VNS, a pacemaker-like device is placed in a person’s chest with a wire that travels under the skin connected to the electrodes in the brain which controls the amount of stimulation delivered to the electrodes.

-DBS is not yet FDA approved, but is currently used to treat a number of neurological conditions including essential tremor, Parkinson’s disease, dystonia, a neurological movement disorder, obsessive compulsive disorder, and epilepsy.
-DBS is being studied for cluster headaches, Tourette’s syndrome, chronic pain, addiction, obesity, anorexia, Alzheimer’s, and major depression.
-DBS has shown potentially dramatic success with depression.
+DBS is not yet FDA-approved, but the FDA has granted “Breakthrough Device Designation” for some companies to study it.
+It is currently used to treat a number of neurological conditions including essential tremor, Parkinson’s disease, dystonia, a neurological movement disorder, obsessive-compulsive disorder, epilepsy, and more.
+DBS is still being studied for cluster headaches, Tourette’s syndrome, chronic pain, addiction, obesity, anorexia, Alzheimer’s, and major depression.

 Ultimately, recovering from depression involves altering the brain circuits contributing to the condition which can be done in many ways including lifestyle, behavior, prescription medications, and neuromodulation.
-The only way to find out what is right for any particular person to ease depression is to consult a mental health professional and try various treatments until something works.Share this article!
+The only way to find out what is right for any particular person to ease depression is to consult a mental health professional and try various treatments until something works.